-School hours 9am-1pm (extended day to 3 pm available M-Th)
+School hours: 9 am-1 pm (extended day to 3 pm available Monday-Thursday)

 Ages: 2 years 6 months - 5 years

-Malibu Presbyterian Nursery School was founded in 1965 as an outreach to children of Malibu and surrounding communities.
+Malibu Presbyterian Nursery School was founded in 1965 as an outreach to the children of Malibu and surrounding communities.
 The church sponsored Preschool is a self-supporting, non-profit entity.
 It is licensed by the State Department of Social Services and administered by a Nursery School Board.
-All children of the community between the ages of 2 years 9 months and 5 are welcome with no discrimination as to creed, color, or national origin.
+All children of the community between the ages of 2 years 6 months and 5 are welcome with no discrimination as to race, creed, color, or national origin.
 Provision for those with special needs will be made whenever possible.
-Enrollment is limited, by license, to accommodate only a reasonable number of children for the physical premises.
+Enrollment is limited, by license, to accommodate a reasonable number of children for the physical premises.
+Preschool security is overseen by a church level committee which administers safety for the entire campus.

 "Malibu Presbyterian was the biggest blessing to our family.
 The teachers guided my twins through the best three years of their lives so far.
 My children know right from wrong, how to make new friends and how to love and respect the world.
 I always felt safe leaving my twins in the care of the teachers at Malibu Presbyterian.
 When our daughter was 2 1/2 she had a little separation anxiety.
 Our teachers always made sure to show her extra love and make sure she felt safe and comfortable.
 Now she’s a very confident five year old who’s more than ready for kindergarten.
 If you’re looking for a school that’s leads everything through love, care and lots of magical fun, then this is the school for you.
 We are forever grateful for the beautiful memories MPNS leaves us with."